 His wife, Lori, is a take-charge former television reporter who works today in graphic design.
 They have two sons, Ethan and Ashton.

 Rudi was raised Catholic but says he was always a seeker.
-Lori was raised in the Mormon Church.
+Lori was raised a Latter-day Saint.
 They met and fell in love at the University of Kansas.

 Before Rudi has even changed out of his good clothes, the family gathers around the piano to sing a hymn.